-The value of the embedded derivative has been calculated separately from the host contract using current HPI.
+The value of the embedded derivative has been calculated separately from the host contract using current HPI, with the value of the interest rate swap calculated by discounting future cash flows at an appropriate market rate.
 All inputs into the valuation models are obtained from observable market data.
 No assumption for future HPI has been included as this is not considered to be practical.